Knowing the who, what, where, and how about your visitors is extremely useful for getting an idea of your user base. More specifically:

-3)to shield a user from variations in file storage systems among hosts, and
+3)To shield a user from variations in file storage systems among hosts

-- Uniques/Unique Visits - The number of unique visitors you had for the given time period.
-Example: if there was only a single person who visited your web site, and visited 1,000 seperate times in a day, the unique visits would just be one.
+Uniques/Unique Visits - The number of unique visitors you had for the given time period.
+For example: if there was only a single person who visited your website and visited 1,000 separate times in a day, the unique visits would just be one.
 The uniqueness is dependent on the IP address of the visitor.

-- Visits - The total visits, ignoring uniqueness, that a web site recieves in a given time period.
-Using the same example as above, the total visits would be 1,000 for the day.
+Visits - The total visits, ignoring uniqueness, that a website receives in a given time period.
+Using the same example as above, the total number of visits would be 1,000 for the day.

 There are many reliable statistics programs available, ranging from the most basic to a complete suite geared towards businesses.
 Below is a list of popular statistic programs that meet various needs.

 Webalizer is one of the most basic of the statistic programs available, yet it is fully functional.
 Graphical and numerical data is displayed for monthly, daily, and hourly time spans.

 Additionally, you can keep track of your top referrers and the popular search terms that lead people to your site.

 AWStats is an open-source web analytics reporting tool suitable for analyzing data from internet services such as web, streaming media, mail, and FTP servers.

 Awstats parses and analyzes server log files, producing HTML reports.
 Data is visually presented within reports by tables and bar graphs.
 Static reports can be created through a command-line interface, and on-demand reporting is supported through a web browser CGI program.